gszep/double-exclusive-reporter/README.md

 # double-exclusive-reporter
 Code to produce figures for publication

-## Modifying Parameters
+## Modifying the Model and Parameters
+If you would like to change the model you can modify `models/protected-degradation.jl`.
+Two methods need to be modified: the rate function `rates( states::Dict, parameters::Dict, t::Float64 )` and jacobian in logspace `jacobian( u::Array, c₆::Float64, c₁₂::Float64 ; parameters::Dict=θ)`.
+You are advised to use the testing utility `test/jacobian.jl` to ensure that the symbolic jacobian matches the finite difference approximation of the rates.

-The inferred model parameters are contained in `models/protected-degradation.jl`.
-Simply change or import new sets of parameters and re-run the simulation to see the effects
+The inferred parameters are also contained in `models/protected-degradation.jl`.
+Simply change or import new sets of parameters to global variable `θ` and re-run the simulation to see the effects

 ```
 θ = Dict(